OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 .. important:: This feature is a **Technology Preview**.
 It's not recommended for production environments!

-This page describes how to deploy containerized OpenNebula Front-end.
+This page describes how to deploy the containerized OpenNebula Front-end.

 .. _container_requirements: